Wolf interval: Pythagorean tuning

-In Pythagorean tuning, there are eleven justly tuned fifths sharper than 700 cents by about 1.955 cents (or exactly one twelfth of a Pythagorean comma), and hence one fifth will be flatter by twelve times that, which is 23.460 cents (one Pythagorean comma) flatter than a just fifth.
+In 12-tone Pythagorean temperament, there are eleven justly tuned fifths sharper than 700 cents by about 1.955 cents (or exactly one twelfth of a Pythagorean comma), and hence one fifth will be flatter by twelve times that, which is 23.460 cents (one Pythagorean comma), making it 678.495 cents, flatter than a just fifth of 701.955 cents.
 A fifth this flat can also be regarded as "howling like a wolf."
 There are also now eight sharp and four flat major thirds.

 Five-limit tuning

 Five-limit tuning was designed to maximize the number of pure intervals, but even in this system several intervals are markedly impure.
 5-limit tuning yields a much larger number of wolf intervals with respect to Pythagorean tuning, which can be considered a 3-limit just intonation tuning.
-Namely, while Pythagorean tuning determines only 2 wolf intervals (a fifth and a fourth), the 5-limit symmetric scales produce 12 of them, and the asymmetric scale 14.
+Namely, while Pythagorean tuning determines only 2 wolf intervals (a fifth and its inversion, a fourth), the 5-limit symmetric scales produce 12 of them, and the asymmetric scale 14.

-It is important to note that the two fifths, three minor thirds, and three major sixths marked in orange in the tables (ratio 40:27, 32:27, and 27:16; or G↓, E♭↓, and A↑), even though they do not completely meet the conditions to be wolf intervals, deviate from the corresponding pure ratio by an amount (1 syntonic comma, i.e., 81:80, or about 21.5 cents) large enough to be clearly perceived as dissonant.
+The two fifths, three minor thirds, and three major sixths marked in orange in the tables (ratio 40:27, 32:27, and 27:16; or G↓, E♭↓, and A↑), even though they do not completely meet the conditions to be wolf intervals, deviate from the corresponding pure ratio by an amount (1 syntonic comma, i.e., 81:80, or about 21.5 cents) large enough to be clearly perceived as dissonant.

 Five-limit tuning determines one diminished sixth of size 1024:675 (about 722 cents, i.e. 20 cents sharper than the 3:2 Pythagorean perfect fifth).
 Whether this interval should be considered dissonant enough to be called a wolf fifth is a controversial matter.

 Five-limit tuning also creates two impure perfect fifths of size 40:27.